stlee42/BuenosAiresMono/README.md

 Polish _kreska_ looks steeper than acute accent.

+For legacy apps, use **Inconsolata LGC Polish** in the TTC.

 ### Romanian comma accent ###
 ![Differences between default and Romanian variants](doc/Romanian_comma_accent.png)

 Romanian alphabet has S and T with comma below, not with cedilla.
-The `locl` feature for Romanian is included for compatibility: Romanian language-specific _font itself_ is _not_ included in TTC.
-Use codepoints in Latin Extended B.
+The `locl` feature for Romanian is included for compatibility: using codepoints in Latin Extended B is recommended.

 In addition, D with cedilla will be replaced with D with comma below since it was used for pre-1904 spelling.
 It is now spelt with Z.

+For legacy apps, use **Inconsolata LGC Romanian** in the TTC.

 ### Bulgarian variant ###
 ![Differences between Russian and Bulgarian variants](doc/Bulgarian_variant.png)